-Attachments 7-15: Other Relevant Documents [15 is the maximum number of attachments allowed.]
+Attachments 8-15: Other Relevant Documents [15 is the maximum number of attachments allowed.]

-Attach any other documents that are relevant to the application, including letters of support.
-Letters of support must be dated and specifically indicate a commitment to the project/program (e.g., in-kind services, dollars, staff, space, equipment, etc.).
+Provide any other documents that are relevant to the application, including letters of support.
+Letters of support must be dated and specifically indicate a commitment to the project/program (e.g., in-kind services, dollars, staff, space, equipment).

-If you do not have any other relevant documents, attach a one-page document that indicates "Attachments 7-15: Not Applicable."
-This one-page document will not count toward the application page limit.
+If you do not have any other relevant documents, provide a one-page document that indicates "Attachments 8-15: Not Applicable."